mujahidazamcsm/tgcfwiki/Run-tgcf-on-Windows.md

    ![image](https://user-images.githubusercontent.com/66209958/115839540-608e6280-a438-11eb-91e6-9285cc6301ee.png)

-3. Install VS Code from [code.visualstudio.com](https://code.visualstudio.com/) for easy editing of text files.
+3. By default windows has Notepad.
+Its a   horrible text editor.
+Windows file explorer is also shitty.
+It appends `.txt` to every text file.
+For a better experience, Install VS Code from [code.visualstudio.com](https://code.visualstudio.com/) for easy editing of text files.
+When you will be writing the `tgcf.config.yml` VS code will automatically provide syntax highlighting and type checking.
    ![Screenshot (7)](https://user-images.githubusercontent.com/66209958/115840953-e4951a00-a439-11eb-9db4-b87733e2dd98.png)

+## Install tgcf

-4. Open Powershell in Windows Terminal and run pip install tgcf
+ Open Powershell in Windows Terminal and run pip install tgcf

    ![image](https://user-images.githubusercontent.com/66209958/115841408-6127f880-a43a-11eb-92fd-215ab3a4c8aa.png)

+## Configure and Run

+1. You should create a new folder to store `tgcf` configuration files.
+Every time you run `tgcf` you should run from inside this folder.

+2. Open the folder with VS Code and create the files `.env` and `config.tgcf.yml`.
+You will be required to login to your Telegram account only for the first time.
+The session files will be stored in this folder.
+Don't delete them, and keep them secret.

-5. Create a folder, go inside it, create .env and tgcf.config.yml, run tgcf
+, go inside it, create .env and tgcf.config.yml, run tgcf